the Mummy of King Seti-I

 Who is Seti I

-Seti was the son of Ramesses I and his queen, Sitre.
+Seti was the son of Ramesses I and his queen, Sit-re.
 His first wife was Tuya, who was the daughter of a lieutenant of charioteers.
-His first son died young, but his second son was Ramesses II.3-Tomb of Seti I at the Valley of the Kings - Luxor, Egypt
+His first son died young, but his second son was Ramesses II. the-tomb-of-king-Seti-i

 Temple of Seti I in Abydos